Essential Advanced Cello Books in Order of Study

 The focus of the book should be intonation.
 Having students play with a strong, clear tone can help them hear their notes better and work on learning the spaces correctly.

-Cassia makes up a piano accompaniment to these with simple chords that helps students hear their intonation.
+During lessons, Cassia makes up a piano accompaniment to these with simple chords that helps students hear their intonation.
 Teachers: if you don’t play the piano, drone notes can work the same way.

 Learning Three-Octave Scales on the Cello